 Speed is deeply rooted in the DNA of responsive enterprises.

-In my keynote speech at the Service Manager Day this month, I’ll be exploring this further and, in addition to the why behind this change, enlightened by examples and pitfalls, I’ll also be discuss the how and the what.
+In my keynote speech at the IT service management (ITSM)-focused Service Manager Day this month, I’ll be exploring this further and, in addition to the why behind this change, enlightened by examples and pitfalls, I’ll also be discussing the how and the what.